Rozee.pk Onboards Smartchoice.pk as Partner for RIZQ

 “We are changing that in collaboration with RIZQ.
 People will now be able to explore quality health insurance options for themselves and their families with smartchoice.pk. at an affordable rate through RIZQ,” he added.

+RIZQ is an upcoming financial wellness app of ROZEE.PK for the salaried cohort.
+RIZQ will effortlessly guide its users on a path toward financial wellness by consuming tailored financial products.

+Earlier this month, RIZQ released a carpooling platform for the employed as a pre-launch feature, where they can reduce their commuting expense by sharing the ride to their office.

-The partnership of RIZQ and smartchoice.pk makes getting insured effortlessly easy for the Pakistani working class while bringing RIZQ one step closer to you.
+The partnership of RIZQ and smartchoice.pk makes getting insured effortless for the Pakistani working class while bringing RIZQ one step closer to the users.
+Visit www.RIZQ.com for more information.

-With RIZQ, financial wellness ab asaan hai!
-For more information visit here